Ci Cd Architecture Diagram

 2. Build

-See also Will Hamilton Be On Dvd
+See also Music Videos On Dvd

 The second step in a CI CD pipeline is the build.
 This is where your software is compiled and packaged into a release-ready format.
 The build process should be automated, so that it can be run on a regular basis.